OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    Sometimes we will provide a service with other companies.
-In that case your information may be subject to this Policy and that of the other companies.
+    Sometimes we will work with other, unaffiliated companies to provide a service.
+In that case your information may be subject to this Policy and that of the other company.
 For example, if you use AT&T High Speed Internet services "powered by" Yahoo!
 Inc., your information may be covered by both this Policy and the Yahoo!
 Privacy Policy.

     ' + '